Lacuna-JDCE/lacuna-test-data/README.md

 Raw, parsed data for use with the JDCE stats tools (https://github.com/NielsGrootObbink/jdce-stats-tools).

 ## Usage
-Put `list.txt` in the stats tools directory, and all the TodoMVC example folders in `processed/` in the stats tools directory.
-Read the README of stats tools for further instructions!
+Read the README.md of the stats tools (https://github.com/NielsGrootObbink/jdce-stats-tools) for instructions!